-Figure 44.13 - Sequence diagram: SMS test KPI's
+Figure 4.14 - Sequence diagram: SMS test KPIs

-Voice Tests: The voice tests required for the application were: make a voice call, answer or reject a voice call, hang up a voice call and play audio in an active call.
+Voice Tests: The voice tests required for the application are: make a voice call, answer or reject a voice call, hang up a voice call and play audio in an active call.
 The “Play Audio” test was discarded, because it is not possible, due to security issues, to reproduce an audio file in an active call on Android [60].

 Make, answer and hang up a voice call, were already implemented on the previous version of the application.
 However, only the “Make a voice call” was functional when tested.
 This happened, because the “answer” and “hang up” task’s implementation used a breach/gap on the Android security.
 Both tests were implemented simulating a key press in headset connected through Bluetooth.

-This breach only worked in a few older devices, nevertheless it was fixed in devices with an Android version greater than 6.0.
-As these voice tests are a very important feature of the final solution, was implemented, to overcome the described problems, the simulation of the user’s touch on the screen through ADB commands, in order to answer/hang up an incoming voice call.
+This breach only worked in a few older devices, nevertheless it was fixed in devices with Android versions greater than 6.0.
+As these voice tests are a very important feature for the final solution, a new approach was implemented, overcoming the described problems: the simulation of the user’s touch on the screen through ADB commands, in order to answer/hang up an incoming voice call.

 It was verified that if an app is running in the foreground, the dialer app is not called instantaneously, instead a notification appears on the top of the screen.
 For this reason, it is checked if the phone is locked.
-If it isn’t, a tap on the push notification is simulated, on the other hand, if the phone is locked, a slide to the right or left, is simulated on the dialer app in order to answer or reject the incoming call, respectively.
+If it isn’t, a tap on the notification is simulated, on the other hand, if the phone is locked, a slide to the right or left, is simulated on the dialer app in order to answer or reject the incoming call, respectively.

 A rooted phone is required for these tasks to work properly, since calling the commands to simulate a tap or slide in the screen at runtime, via ADB require administrative permissions on the device.
-Furthermore, as this solution is based on screen coordinates, it is only functional on the Samsung Galaxy S7, notwithstanding and due to the importance of these voice tests, this was the adopted approach in order to get these tests back to work again.
+Furthermore, as this solution is based on screen coordinates, it is only functional on the Samsung Galaxy S7, notwithstanding and due to the importance of these voice tests, this was the adopted approach in order to get these tasks to work again.